chipgw/depthview2/README.md

 Supported plugins:
 * Test plugin (testplugin) - A minimal plugin automatically enabled in debug builds for testing purposes.
 * OpenVR plugin (openvrplugin) - A plugin to add support for rendering to a virtual screen in VR.
 (Looks for OpenVR development files in ../openvr relative to the project root.)
+* Gamepad plugin (gamepadplugin) - Adds support for input from game controllers using the Qt Gamepad module.

 License
 -------